agworkgit/prog1-tt/6_decisions/objectives_ctd.md

 ## Short-circuit evaluation

 -   Expressions in each part of an AND expression are evaluated only as much as necessary to determine whether the entire expression is true or false

+## Using the conditional OR operator

+-   Used when you want some action to occur even if only one of two conditions is true
+-   Written as two pipes ||
+-   You must include a complete Boolean expression on each side of the operator
+-   This conditional will usually the false when both conditions are false

+## Short-circuit evaluation

+-   Expressions in each part of an OR expression are evaluated only as much as necessary to determine whether the entire expression is true or false

+## Making decisions using the switch statement

+-   switch structure
+    Tests a single variable agains a series of exact matches
+-   keywords
+    switch, case, break, and default
+-   Governing types
+    sbyte, byte, short, ushort, int, uint, long, ulong, char, string, and enum
+-   A switch does not need a default case
+    Good programming practice to include one